- Your “superego” (psychiatrist Sigmund Freud),

 But one thing it’s not is a public speaking coach!

-The truth is that your NLV couldn’t care less about helping you improve, let alone succeed.
+The truth is that your NLV doesn’t want to help you improve, let alone succeed.
 It’s more like a vampire (out to suck your lifeblood) than a public speaking coach who’s actually on your team, as this quick comparison shows:

 Managing Your Nasty Little Voice Takes Work, But You Can Do It